garipolig/AndroidBlogAppREST/README.md

 # AndroidBlogAppREST
-Simple Android application that retrieves blog information from a web service through REST APIs.
+Android application that retrieves blog information from a Web Server using Google Volley APIs.

-The Application will consists in 3 pages:
+The Application will consists in 3 pages (Activities):

-1) Main Page (entry point when opening the app): the list of Authors.
+1) Main Page (entry point when opening the app): it shows the list of Authors.
-When clicking on a specific author you will access to a new page: Author Details
+When clicking on a specific author you will access to the next page: Author Details

-2) Author Details: contains a header with the author's details and a listing of all the posts written by this author (title, date, body).
+2) Author Details: contains a header with the author's details and a list of all the posts written by the selected author (title, date, body).
-When clicking to a specific post in the list you will access to a new page: Post Details
+When clicking on a specific post of the list, you will access to a new page: Post Details

-3) Post Details: contains a header with the post's details and a listing of all the comments about that post which is ordered by date of creation, oldest on the top newest on the bottom.
+3) Post Details: contains a header with the post's details and a list of all the comments related to the selected post.

-The application will retrieve all the information from a web service (https://sym-json-server.herokuapp.com) using REST APIs.